Yes we do ship worldwide.

 Shipping a Return is FREE for customers receiving an exchange or store credit.
 There are no return shipping charges for orders originally shipped to a destination within the contiguous United States that are to receive an exchange or store credit.
 Please note return shipments must also be shipped from the United States.
 Customers must retain their original packaging for all returns.

 Please note: Any changes to an item by the customer such as self stretching, self gallery wrapping or self fixing voids the return policy.**

-EARTH50 Offer: 50% Off applies to paintings, prints, ornaments and tiles only, and does not include frames and framing services.
-If you choose a painting and a frame the discount will only be applied to the painting.
+SUMMER40 Promotion applies to paintings, frames, prints, mirrors, tiles, and framing services.
 This offer cannot be applied to previous or pending purchases.
-It cannot be combined with any other offers and discounts and does not apply to the purchase of gift certificates, doorbusters, custom size orders and special orders.
+It cannot be combined with any other offers and discounts and does not apply to the purchase of gift certificates, mirrors, doorbusters collection, custom size orders and special orders.